Skip to content

 Intuition Bridge

 Accessibility impact assessment can be checked against published WCAG criteria.
-Model impact assessment must consider distributional harms across populations the developer is not in — there is no spec to check; it requires affected-stakeholder consultation.
+Model impact assessment must consider distributional harms across populations the developer is not in.
+There is no spec to check; it requires affected-stakeholder consultation.
 Skipping consultation and declaring 'we considered ethics' is the dominant failure mode.

 Before launching a major feature, responsible frontend teams ask: "Who can't use this?
 What's the fallback experience?"
 An accessibility impact assessment identifies users who might be excluded and builds alternatives.